Skip to main content

 })

-After the run completes, open the dashboard to see the scored steps, FSM state transitions, and any monitor signals that fired.
+After the run completes, open the dashboard to see the scored steps, FSM transitions, and any monitor signals or E-trace injections that fired.

 Complete example

-The following is a minimal but complete working example using a LangChain agent with mock tools:
+A minimal end-to-end script using a LangChain agent with mock tools:

 import os